Marija258/Banking_Project_Deposits/README.md

 **Contacts**

-Clients are more willing to subscribe to long-term deposit between May and August.
+Clients are more willing to subscribe to long-term deposit between May and August, this might be due to the fact that most of the targeted campaigns were done in this period.
 The Bank can call clients any working day since there is no preferred day of the week by the clients for Bank's call.

 ---